 - The straps have anti-slip grips.

-This baby backpack offers a lot of storage space, along with thick, padded shoulder straps and a waist belt to take some of the pressure off of your lower back.
+This baby backpack offers a lot of storage space, along with thick, padded shoulder straps and a waist belt to take some of the pressure off your lower back.

 - It includes a sunshade feature.

-- It’s easy to make adjustments to.
+- It’s easy to make adjustments to while wearing.

 - It’s expensive.